typings/typings/README.md

 ## Usage

 **Typings** is the simple way for TypeScript definitions to be installed and maintained.
 It uses `typings.json`, which can resolve to GitHub, NPM, Bower, HTTP and from local files.
-Every packages can use type definitions from different sources and with different versions, and know they will _never_ cause a conflict for their users.
+Every package can use type definitions from different sources and with different versions, and know they will _never_ cause a conflict for their users.

 ```sh
 typings install debug --save